nandonyata/kerjaaja/README.md

   - Tutoring.
   - Translation and more.

-This dual focus on **everyday practical services and professional gigs** ensures that KerjaKita caters to a broad audience—whether you're someone looking to earn income quickly with everyday tasks or a skilled freelancer seeking project-based work.
+This dual focus on **everyday practical services and professional gigs** ensures that KerjaAja caters to a broad audience—whether you're someone looking to earn income quickly with everyday tasks or a skilled freelancer seeking project-based work.
 It's the perfect solution for those who need a flexible way to make money while waiting for full-time opportunities to arise.

 ---

-## Why KerjaKita?
+## Why KerjaAja?

 ### For Freelancers:
 - **Flexibility**: Work on your own terms and choose from a variety of short-term tasks that fit your schedule and skillset.